arl/tmux-gitbar/README.md

 CONFLICT_SYMBOL="x"
 ```

+## Delimiters

+Delimiters between various information can be customized:

+ * `FLAGS_DELIMITER_FMT` delimits the different status flags
+ * `SYMBOL_DELIMITER_FMT` delimits the a status flag symbol with the
+    corresponding number
+ * `SPLIT_DELIMITER_FMT` delimits the status flags with the rest of the status
+    string.

 ## Ignoring Repositories

 You can ignore a repository by adding the file `.tmgbignore` to the root of the